lasuzuki/dtn-gcp/README.md

  ![Alt text](/blob/img1.png?raw=true "Google Cloud Console")

-Click create a new instance, then add the configurations of the instance:
+Click `Create` a new instance, then add the configurations of the instance:

 *Name*: instance-dtn
 *Region*: Select the reagion closest to you